Codeconut-Ltd/Spellcheck-Website-Tampermonkey-Script/README.md

 ## Todo

+- Find out which HTML attributes are required exactly (it's a combination of them, but not all)
 - Apply and trigger content editability only when and where needed
 - Disable clickable elements to prevent redirection and unwanted UI updates?